rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 Native Network is a beta feature.
 {{%/notice%}}

+A native network allows you to communicate between different ROS environments that are deployed either in the cloud or devices when they are in the same network.

+{{%notice info%}}
-A native network allows you to communicate between different ROS environments that are deployed in the cloud or devices (within the same local area networks) within the same local area network.
-This eliminates the need of creating a separate routed network for the local communication and significantly decreases the latency as the communication doesn't involve a cloud bridge for individual ROS environments for communication and the platform uses a sub-component based on [FKIE multimaster](https://github.com/fkie/multimaster_fkie) for this.
+This eliminates the need of creating a separate native network for the local communication and significantly decreases the latency as the communication doesn't involve a cloud bridge for individual ROS environments for communication.
+{{%/notice%}}

 In case of native network, all the connected ROS environments can discover each other and the communication happens in a peer-to-peer manner.
-Each ROS environment has its own ROS master and the rapyuta.io platform uses a sub-component using [FKIE multimaster](https://github.com/fkie/multimaster_fkie) to achieve it.
+Each ROS environment has its own ROS master and the rapyuta.io platform uses a sub-component based on [FKIE multimaster](https://github.com/fkie/multimaster_fkie) to achieve it.

 ### Cloud Native Network

 When you deploy a native network to the cloud, it is considered as a cloud native network.

-When creating a cloud routed network, the **Resource limit** field defines the memory allocation and computational ability of the routed network.
+When creating a cloud native network, the **Resource limit** field defines the memory allocation and computational ability of the native network.
 These resources are reserved in the platform for effective ROS communication.
-You can choose the resource limit of a routed network based on the following requirements.
+You can choose the resource limit of a native network based on the following requirements.

-* size of ROS messages
-* frequency of ROS messages
 * number of topics/services/actions
-* QOS of ROS message
-* number of publishers/subscribers that will be active under a particular routed network.
+* number of publishers/subscribers/services that will be activated under a particular native network.

 {{%notice note%}}
-You can create more than one cloud native networks for redundancy.
+You can connect your deployments to more than one cloud native networks for redundancy.
 {{%/notice%}}

-#### Use Cases
+#### Use Case

 For the use case, let's take an example of 3 ROS packages:

-* package_A, package_B, and package_C are deployed in 3 devices respectively in a warehouse sharing the same local area network.
+* package_A, package_B, and package_C are deployed in the cloud.

 We want to establish communication between these 3 ROS packages.
-We can establish the communication by using a routed network.
-However, using a routed network involves cloudbridges for each ROS environment that adds latency when service/action/topics are being called in the same local area network.
 To simplify this communication, you can use a native network that serves as the best medium for communication.

 * Deploy package_A binding to the native network, native_network_1, as deployment_A.
 * Deploy package_B binding to the native network, native_network_1, as deployment_B.